rladies/awesome-rladies-blogs/CONTRIBUTING.md

 Now we will focus on adding new entries directly through GitHub, but you could also work on a local copy (branch) or fork and add new entries that way too.

-### Copy content from an existing entry
+### Approach 1: Copy content from an existing entry

 Start by opening an existing entry and copy its content.
 This will give you a clear starting point for the new entry.

-### Create a new file
+### Approach 2: Create a new file

 In GitHub choose to create a new file (you could also prepare the file in your own text editor and upload if you like).

 ![Create a new file](images/contrib_newfile.png)

-#### File name

-The name of the file should be the site url (without `www` or `http(s)://` .
-This way we can ensure each file has a unique name and that duplication does not happen.

-#### File content

-Paste the content from the existing entry into the file, and edit the content.

-There are several adaptations to an entry you can make that are not highlighted in every entry.
+You can then paste the below content in and start adapting:

-You may copy the below to start:
+You may also copy the below to start:

 ```json
 {